 Second highest free-standing clock tower in Transylvania and fortified church to be rescued from acute decay!

-Measures in 2016: Repairs on roofing and gutters, drainage of rain water, security of walls in danger of collapsing, works in open spaces, further examinations
+Measures for the next phase: drainage of rain water, security of walls in danger of collapsing, works in open spaces, summer school 2018

 Until now a few repairs on the roof and the floor of the bell tower were made and the restoration of the tower clock was financed.

 The Fortified Churches Foundation would like to support this initiative: we are consulting in questions of monument preservation, helping to bring interested people to the remote village and are always informing about the current situation.
 A short expertise has been made and we are positive about moving forward with the project in Daia.

 Fortunately we were able to include the fortified church of Daia in a 2-year restoration project funded by the U.S. Ambassadors Fund for Cultural Preservation (AFCP), supporting the preservation of cultural sites and historic monuments.
 The implementation of the project begins in 2017 and updates to the progress of the work will be posted here on our website.

 Association “Sapte Brazi und Bona Fide International e.V.”